Hike the famous Pulpit Rock high above the Lysefjord

 Hiking to Preikestolen when there is snow in the mountains is not recommended without a guide.

 Fjord cruise & hike

-The route is well signposted with lots of red-painted markers.
+The route is signposted with lots of red-painted markers.
 Follow these and you should be fine.
-Along the path, you will walk on well-groomed trails, boardwalks, gravel pathways and natural terrain.
+Along the path, you will walk on well-groomed trails, boardwalks, gravel pathways, and natural terrain.
 About halfway you will find flat terrain and this is where the views will start appearing.
-After the last push, all that’s left is step out on rock that looks like it has been hand-carved by the gods.
+After the last push, all that’s left is to step out on to the rock that looks like it has been hand-carved by the gods.

 The mountain itself has a large crack, separating the plateau from the rest.
 The legend says that if seven sisters marry seven brothers from the Lysefjord area, the cliff will fall into the fjord creating a tsunami to destroy all life around the area.
 So be sure to check out this hike before it is too late!

-There is a base camp at the parking lot for Preikestolen, consisting of three accommodation options.
-Preikestolen Fjellstue (Preikestolen Mountain Lodge) is known for its sleek and environmentally friendly design.
-Preikestolhytta is the hostel on the premises which offers rooms with 2 and 4 beds that have a shared bathroom.
-Vatnegården is the oldest building on the premises and has dorms.
+There is a base camp at the parking lot for Preikestolen with three accommodation options.
 All accommodation options have awesome views of Lake Refsvatnet and include breakfast.

 Questions or comments?
 Let us know.